-The weighted average interest rates on the variable rate advances were 5.06 percent for LIBOR-based loans, 5.04 percent for Secured Overnight Financing Rate (SOFR)-based loans, and 5.24 percent for Prime-based loans, and the weighted average remaining maturities were 3.7 years, 5.1 years, and 4.7 years, respectively, at December 31, 2022.
-The weighted average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 2.82 percent, and the weighted average remaining maturity was 13.6 years at December 31, 2022.
-The weighted average interest rate on all interest-bearing notes payable was 3.48 percent and the weighted average remaining maturity was 11.0 years at December 31, 2022.
-Variable rate and fixed rate notes payable represent approximately 14.62 percent and 85.38 percent, respectively, of total notes payable at December 31, 2022.
+The weighted average interest rates on the variable rate advances were 6.31 percent for Secured Overnight Financing Rate (SOFR)-based loans, and 6.25 percent for Prime-based loans, and the weighted average remaining maturities were 4.4 years and 5.9 years, respectively, at December 31, 2023.
+The weighted average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 3.37 percent, and the weighted average remaining maturity was 14.4 years at December 31, 2023.
+The weighted average interest rate on all interest-bearing notes payable was 4.38 percent and the weighted average remaining maturity was 11.2 years at December 31, 2023.
+Variable rate and fixed rate notes payable represent approximately 21.77 percent and 78.23 percent, respectively, of total notes payable at December 31, 2023.
 The weighted average maturities described above are related to matched-funded loans.
 The Direct Note itself has an annual maturity as prescribed in the GFA.